RedHatNordicsSA/linux4win/content/lab1.md

 ![terminal user interface](images/terminal.png)

+:exclamation: If you find yourself disconnected from the terminal then all you need to do is press the ```Reset``` button in the top right corner

 First off, we will use the ```rpm``` command line tool, to query about the status of packages.
 We will query a familiar piece of software, the ```Web console``` we are using right now.
 Try below tricks and see if you find them useful.

 :boom: Run below command to query if a package exists.